Nguyen Van Oai

 Three UN Special Rapporteurs and the Chair-Rapporteur of the Working Group on Arbitrary Detention sent a letter to the Vietnamese government asking about the circumstances behind the detentions of several pro-democracy activists, including Nguyen Van Oai.
 Of the 14 activsits mentioned in the letter, they said: "All have advocated for social justice, including by organizing peaceful demonstrations.
 The majority of them are Catholic, from the Catholic Diocese of Vinh City."
 They asked for more information about the cases and how the governments' actions were compatible with international law.

 On February 15, 2017, Amnesty International issued an Urgent Action, calling on Vietnam to release Oai and two other human rights defenders, Tran Thi Nga and Nguyen Van Hoa, unconditionally and immediately.

 RSF called for the release of Oai ahead of his trial, which was originally scheduled for August 21 but then postponed to September 18.
 They encouraged the use of the hashtag #FreeNguyenVanOai to bring awareness to his case.

 Seventeen nongovernmental organizations released a letter ahead of the APEC Summit, calling on world leaders to raise the issue of human rights in host country Vietnam and press for the release of prisoners of conscience.
-The letter specifically raised the cases of female bloggers Tran Thi Nga and Nguyen Ngoc Nhu Quynh, as well as Oai; all three were sentenced to multiple years in prison this year.
+The letter specifically raised the cases of female bloggers Tran Thi Nga and Nguyen Ngoc Nhu Quynh, as well as Oai; all three were sentenced to multiple years in prison in 2017.
 Read the full text here.